The Dual Role of Low-Weight Pauli Propagation: A Flawed Simulator but a Powerful Initializer for Variational Quantum Algorithms

-This naturally suggests that a near-identity initialization could mitigate the issue of concentration and gradients within the LWPP optimization itself, by ensuring the $\sin(\theta)$ coefficients of the truncated terms are small.
-At the same time, it is well known that near-identity initialization can, on its own, improve the performance of standard VQA optimization.
-This raises a crucial question: does LWPP initialization still provide a tangible advantage when the baseline is already a strong heuristic like near-identity initialization?
-We investigate this scenario in the following, which is of great practical significance for applying this technique.
+It is worth noting that this numerical failure does not preclude optimization utility.
+As shown in Fig. \ref{fig:accuracy_analysis}(b, d), minimizing the LWPP cost function consistently guides parameters toward regions of lower true energy.
+This suggests that despite its numerical inaccuracy, the LWPP landscape may capture sufficient structural features to act as an effective navigator toward high-quality basins of attraction.
+This insight reframes the role of LWPP from an unreliable simulator into a potential classical pre-optimizer.
+Rather than seeking precise energy estimation, a task where average-case guarantees often fail for specific VQA instances, we propose leveraging the LWPP landscape to identify promising initial parameters.
+In the following, we benchmark this strategy on Heisenberg XYZ models to evaluate whether such pre-optimization effectively improves the optimization accuracy and efficiency.

+\textit{LWPP-initialized optimization from random parameters---}To test the navigation efficacy of LWPP, we compare (1) \textbf{Direct random optimization}, which performs 1500 steps of optimization using the exact cost function, against (2) a two-stage \textbf{LWPP-initialized optimization} protocol, which consists of 1500 classical pre-optimization steps on the LWPP landscape followed by 1500 steps of exact VQA optimization.
+In both cases, the optimization is initiated from the same set of random parameters $\theta \in [-\pi, \pi]$.

+We benchmark a $3 \times 4$ lattice (circuit depth $d=6$) in Fig.~\ref{fig:rd_ex}.
+While direct optimization consistently traps parameters in sub-optimal local minima [Fig.~\ref{fig:rd_ex}(a)], LWPP-initialized optimization robustly navigates to the global basin [Fig.~\ref{fig:rd_ex}(b)].
+However, the internal dynamics in Fig.~\ref{fig:rd_ex}(c,d) reveal an underlying challenge: the LWPP energy signal is initially suppressed to magnitudes as low as $10^{-11}$ due to heavy truncation, creating a barren plateau-like landscape.
+Although the optimizer manages to escape at this intermediate depth, statistical benchmarks for $d>8$ show that this signal loss eventually becomes insurmountable as circuit depth increases (see Supplemental Material).
+This limitation suggests that a near-identity initialization could be employed, which mitigates the gradient vanishing by keeping rotation angles small.
+We thus evaluate whether LWPP initialization is a powerful navigator when combined with this strong heuristic.

-\textit{LWPP initialization from near-identity parameters---}In this section, we directly compare two distinct optimization strategies, both initiated from the same near-identity parameter set drawn from $0.01 \times [-\pi, \pi]$: \begin{enumerate} \item \textbf{Direct Near-Identity Optimization:} A standard VQA optimization using the exact cost function. \item \textbf{LWPP Initialization:} A two-stage process where we first pre-optimize the initial near-identity parameters using the LWPP cost function, and then use the resulting parameters to seed the exact VQA optimization. \end{enumerate}
+\textit{LWPP-initialized optimization from near-identity parameters---}We now benchmark two strategies, both starting from the same near-identity parameter set ($\theta \in 0.01 \times [-\pi, \pi]$).
+We also compare the standard (1) \textbf{Direct near-identity optimization}, which utilizes the exact cost function immediately, against our proposed (2) \textbf{LWPP-initialized optimization}.
+The latter employs a two-stage protocol where near-identity parameters are first pre-optimized via the LWPP landscape to seed the subsequent exact VQA loop.